Winner of the British Guild of Travel Writers 'Best UK and Ireland Tourism Project 2020' Award.

 |Entry||£5 per person|

 Many objects have travelled to Plymouth for the first time, or are returning to the city for the first time in 400 years.
 Native American items from the National Museum of the American Indian and the Harvard Peabody collection present 12,000 years of indigenous history, while the Second Peirce Patent from Pilgrim Hall Museum is the oldest existing state document of New England.

-The exhibition uses objects, images and ideas to explore early English attempts to colonise America.
-It also acknowledges conflict with Native America and the impact of colonisation on the indigenous population.
-Mayflower 400: Legend & Legacy also discusses the context the sailing of the Mayflower in 1620, details the lives of the passengers, and considers the cultural, demographic and personal legacies of the story.
-A partnership with the New England Historical Genealogical Society has also enabled us to present the images of 1000 Mayflower descendants of today.
+Mayflower 400: Legend & Legacy explores early English attempts to colonise America and acknowledges conflict with Native America and the impact of colonisation on the indigenous population.
+It looks at the context the sailing of the Mayflower in 1620, the lives of the passengers, and considers the cultural, demographic and personal legacies of the story.
+A partnership with the New England Historical Genealogical Society has also enabled us to present the images of 1,000 Mayflower descendants of today.

 Featured image: Pilgrim Hall Museum, Plymouth, Massachusetts.